 The sales assistant in-store will provide you with a stamped pre-addressed Premier Tax Free envelope.
 You can send your Tax Free form for free in this prepaid envelope within the country of purchase, however, Tax Free forms posted from outside the country of purchase may require additional postage.

-If you did not get a prepaid envelope, please post your Tax Free form back to the country office of the country of purchase.
-See a full list here.
+If you did not get a pre-paid envelope, please post your Tax Free form back to the country office of the country of purchase.
+Please see a full list here.

 Your refund will appear on your credit card statement as "Premier Tax Free Refund".
 In most cases, the refund amount will appear in the currency of your credit card; for example, if you have a US credit card, it will appear in US dollars.

 If you received an immediate cash refund and do not return your export-validated Tax Free form to us within the specified time period, we charge the credit card you gave as a guarantee with the refund amount plus an admin fee.
 These charges can be avoided by making sure you return the export-validated Tax Free form to us within the specified time period.
 If you are unsure what this is, please check the local rules, here, for the country where you got the immediate cash refund.

 If you did not get a cash refund and plan to post your Tax Free form back to us for another refund method, there may be a time limit to return the export-validated Tax Free form to us to get your refund.
 This differs from country to country, please check the local rules, here, for the country where you purchased the goods.